 GET LOTS OF THEM.
 We’ll talk about spacing them out in a minute, but generally people don’t buy or plant enough.
 These are delicate little things on their own, and the impact comes from masses of color.

 WHICH PLANTS?
 I love allium, muscari, ipheon, scilla and galanthus.
 Never heard of some of those?
 I’m telling you, there’s more out there than just daffodils and tulips.
-I made a sheet with info about all my favorite bulbs for you- click the link to get your hand on it!
+I made a sheet with info about all my favorite bulbs for you- click the link to get your hands on it!